 In our platform housesitting accidents are rare.
 However, the unexpected does happen from time to time.
 We try to help our homeowners and our housesitters by helping them to get prepared.
-We provide check lists, and guidelines to help them by talking through the assignment detailing any extra tasks that are requested.
+We provide check lists, and guidelines.
+These can help you to detail the assignment.
+Describe any extra tasks that are requested.
 As a homeowner, think about what you are asking the sitters to do and prepare.
 A contact list to help the sitters is essential should an incident happen in your absence.
 What happens if you are injured as a pet or housesitter when you’re working at someone’s house?
 Or if you’re doing paid odd jobs or construction on the property.
 Moreover, if you get hurt what should you do?

 Housesitting Accidents and Contractor’s Accidents